DarkGhostHunter/Larapass/README.md

 These come with [new views](resources/views) and [translation lines](resources/lang), so you can override them if you're not happy with what is included.

-You can override the views in `resources/vendor/larapass` and the notification being sent using the `sendCredentialRecoveryNotification` method of the user.
+You can also override the views in `resources/vendor/larapass` and the notification being sent using the `sendCredentialRecoveryNotification` method of the user.

 After that, don't forget to add a new token broker in your `config/auth.php`.
 We will need it to store the tokens from the recovery procedure.